Operation Martyr Soleimani: Damage

 The U.S. military initially assessed that there were no casualties, which was later echoed by the president.
 President Trump stated that the damage sustained was minimal.
 The U.S. defense secretary said the damage was limited to "tentage, taxiways, the parking lot, damaged helicopter, things like that, nothing I would describe as major".
 Some soldiers lamented losing all their personal belongings—clothing, books, pictures of their families, and mementos they had carried through more than a decade in the military.

 Senior Iraqi officials said there were no Iraqi casualties.
 Among the coalition forces present in the two bases, Australia, Canada, Denmark, Finland, Lithuania, Norway, and Poland confirmed that their personnel were unharmed.
 OPEC's secretary-general Mohammed Barkindo, while on conference in Abu Dhabi, announced that Iraqi oil facilities were secure.

 While damage assessments were still underway, Iranian state-run Mehr News Agency wrote "over 80 American troops were killed and some 200 wounded", citing an unidentified IRGC source.
 Later, a hoax Pentagon memo claiming 139 American troops were killed was spread on social media.
 Mike Pregent, a former U.S. intelligence officer, attributed the forged memo to an IRGC disinformation attempt.

 According to The Military Times, a U.S. commando said Al Asad Airbase suffered the brunt of the missile barrage.
 Satellite photos provided by Planet Labs showed extensive damage to the base, with at least five structures damaged in the attack, showing that the missiles were precise enough to hit individual buildings.
-David Schmerler, an analyst with the Middlebury Institute of International Studies at Monterey, which evaluated the photos, said the attacks seemed to had hit buildings that stored aircraft, while buildings used for housing staff were not hit.
+David Schmerler, an analyst with the Middlebury Institute of International Studies at Monterey, which evaluated the photos, said the attacks seemed to have hit buildings that stored aircraft, while buildings used for housing staff were not hit.
 Two U.S. defense officials told Newsweek that eighteen missiles, which used on-board guidance systems, landed in al-Asad airbase, three of them on the runway, while another hit and damaged an air control tower.
 One Black Hawk helicopter was destroyed, ten tents were "destroyed", and an MQ-1 Predator drone was alleged to have been damaged, although al-Asad hosts only U.S. Air Force MQ-9 Reapers and Army MQ-1C Gray Eagles, as MQ-1 Predators were phased out from USAF service in March 2018.
 Damaged structures also reportedly included a special forces compound, and two hangars, in addition to the U.S. drone operators' housing unit.
 Craters up to 30 feet (10 m) wide were left by the impacts.